Extended hours during Annual Enrollment now - Dec. 7! Enroll or switch today.

 Don’t provide personal information such as your Social Security number, bank account details, or your Medicare Number to anyone except authorized individuals you trust.

-Scammers contact their victims in various ways, including text messages, direct mail, email, and fliers.
+Scammers contact their victims in various ways, including through text messages, direct mail, email, and flyers.
 As a general rule, don’t reply to solicitations from companies you’re unfamiliar with or click links in emails that you’re unsure about.

 Medicare will never call or show up at your home to verify your information or sell you something except in the limited situations mentioned below.
 Some scammers who request your information may claim to be “Official Medicare Agents.”
 Medicare does not employ sales representatives, so any individual claiming they hold this job title is always a scam artist.